MicrosoftDocs/azure-devops-docs/docs/package/how-to/follow-package-notifications.md

 # Receive notifications when a new package version is published

 When you follow a package, you’ll be notified every time a new version of that package is published.
-Notifications are sent to your preferred email address, which you can [change from your account preferences](../../notifications/change-email-address.md).
+Notifications are sent to your preferred email address, which you can [change from your organization preferences](../../notifications/change-email-address.md).

 ## Steps